How do I create a competition?

 The learning option will keep existing learning progress.
 This means that students won't be able to earn points on work that they've already mastered.

 Students can periodically revise the same work to earn points.
-During a ten day competition for example, they'll be able to earn up to three points on any given question.
+During a ten-day competition for example, they'll be able to earn up to three points on any given question.

 Provided they have more points available, they'll be able to earn points by repeating content in both Revision and Learning modes.
 You can find out more about the points and scoring system here.

-When can they compete?
+When can the students compete?

 You can select when the competition starts and ends.
 This gives you the ability to set competitions up in advance.